Rene Reinert has made a successful return to the FIA ETRC in 2018 after a years absence...

 Steffi Halm is having a fantastic season in 2017 with more victories to add to her fantastic record in the FIA ETRC.
 In 2015 at the Hungaroring she scored her first ever win (and the first European Truck Racing victory for a woman).

-It is therefore fitting that the very popular, Steffi Halm of the Reinert Racing team tell us about this fantastic venue for Round Five of the FIA ETRC:
+It is therefore fitting that the very popular, Steffi Halm of Team Schwabentruck IVECO tells us about this fantastic venue for Round Five of the FIA ETRC:

 “Hungaroring is one of my favorite race tracks in the calendar of the FIA ETRC.
 I love the corner combinations in Turn two and all the way down through Turns eight, nine and ten.